HackTechGO/Deployment/heroku-commands.md

 3. Open terminal/command line to point to the directory where the file containing your app code is located.

-4. Using the terminal, log in to Heroku with "heroku login -i"
+4. Using the terminal, log in to Heroku with: <i>heroku login -i </i>

 5. Enter your Heroku email address